maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 * Connect a Mini-USB cable to J_USB_TO_UART
 * You will get 4 serial port options from your terminal settings.
-* Please select second serial port and set baud rate to 115200.
+* Please select the second serial port and set the baud rate to 115200.
 * After EVB is powered on, you will get BMC logs from the terminal.

 ### 4) Secure boot status